 Newfoundland Road Trips: Guide to the Bonavista Peninsula

 Over the past two summers the Bonavista Peninsula has seen a surge in tourism.
-The town of Trinity has been popular for quite awhile with its photogenic streets and excellent theatre, but in recent years there’s been a surge in new businesses opening up and down the peninsula that’s breathing new life into the rural area.
+The town of Trinity has been popular for quite awhile with its photogenic streets and excellent theatre, but in recent years there’s been a rush in new businesses opening up and down the peninsula that’s breathing new life into the rural area.

 Bonavista is bucking the trend and growing, not shrinking.
 Young people are moving in and making it their home.
 There’s a healthy craftsperson and artisan community which I just love.
 While it’s got tons of history as the landing spot of John Cabot’s ship, The Matthew, the Bonavista peninsula can also give us a glimpse of what the future of rural Newfoundland could look like.